Helping you with….

 Overview

-If you’re having difficulty resolving a dispute with your neighbour over a tree or bush, you’re in the process of redeveloping your property and are having trouble with your development application through your local council, lodging a development appeal or objecting to a development, we can help.
+If you’re having difficulty resolving a dispute with your neighbour over a tree or bush, you’re in the process of redeveloping your property and are having trouble with your development application through your local council, lodging a development appeal or objecting to a development, we have a planning lawyer who can help.

 With our experience in property and conveyancing, we can continue to assist you with your home remodel and environmental planning hurdles.

-Planning law and disputes related to property are not just related to new developments.
+Environmental and Planning law disputes related to property are not just related to new developments.
 You may need advice in this area of law if:

 You have a dispute with a neighbour about a tree blocking light to your house or causing damage to your property.